YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - NOOP –  testing to avoid timeouts
 - EXPN – verify the existence of one or more mailboxes
 - StartTLS - use TLS or SSL
-- VRFY, EXPN used to find valid users, email boxes by hackers.
+- VRFY, EXPN used to find valid users, email boxes by hackers

 # open mail relay